ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 1. `$criteria`: an array of criterion from `Ibexa\Contracts\ActivityLog\Values\ActivityLog\Criterion` related as a logical AND.
 2. `$sortClauses`: an array of `Ibexa\Contracts\ActivityLog\Values\ActivityLog\SortClause`.
 3. `$offset`: a zero-based index integer indicating at which entry to start, its default value is `0` (zero, nothing skipped).
-4. `$limit`: an integer as the maximum returned entry count, default is 25.
+4. `$limit`: an integer as the maximum returned item count, default is 25.

 ```php
 [[= include_file('code_samples/recent_activity/src/Command/MonitorRecentContentCreationCommand.php') =]]